chaeyeunpark/ExactDiagonalization/docs/index.md

 # Simple exact diagoanlization library
-This library present exact diagonalization implementaions for translational invariant spin-$1/2$ Hamiltonians defined in some simple lattices.
+This library presents exact diagonalization (ED) implementaions for translational invariant spin-$1/2$ Hamiltonians defined in several simple lattices.

 ## Exact diagonalization for one dimensional system

+To deal with a symmetry in ED, we divide the full Hamiltonian $H$ in symmetric subspaces.
+We will explain how to construct this subspace briefly in this section.

-For simplicity, we only consider one dimensional translational invariance.
-We will consider $Z_2$ parity symmetry later.
+For simplicity, we only consider translational invariant system in one dimension.
+The $Z_2$ parity symmetry will be discussed later.

-We divide the full Hamiltonian $H$ as translational invariance components.
-Thus, we write
+First, we write the Hamiltonian as
 $$ H^{\alpha} = \sum_{j=0}^{N-1} h_j^{\alpha}$$
 where we use $\alpha$ to indicate how they map the configuration.
 In typical cases, each $\alpha$ represents Pauli strings in the Hamiltonian.